krnagy-csu/CST-438-FALL-25-Project-1/README.md

 Hi!
 Welcome to our group project.
 This is Project 1 for CST 438 with Dr. C. Our group is group 15, and consists of members:

-Gabe Gallagher
+Gabe Gallagher,
-Krisztian Nagy
+Krisztian Nagy,
-Liliana Saavedra
+Liliana Saavedra,
-Krystelle Barroso
+Krystelle Barroso,

 This is a React Native app being emulated and tested with Expo.
 It's main features will include: